unixorn/awesome-zsh-plugins/README.md

 - [ls (twopizza9621536)](https://github.com/TwoPizza9621536/zsh-ls) - Adds some more aliases for `ls`.
 - [ls (zpm-zsh)](https://github.com/zpm-zsh/ls) - Colorizes the output of `ls`.
 - [lumberjack](https://github.com/molovo/lumberjack) - Lumberjack is a logging interface for shell scripts.
 - [lux](https://github.com/pndurette/zsh-lux) - ZSH plugin to toggle the light & dark modes of macOS and other items and applications via the `lux` command.
 Highly customizable: included items can be configured by defining variables.
 Highly extensible: items can be added by defining functions.
-Includes `macos_is_dark` helper function to determine if the macOS dark mode is active for use in theming.
+Includes a `macos_is_dark` helper function to determine if the macOS dark mode is active for use in theming.
 - [mac-packaging](https://github.com/Temikus/mac-packaging) - A set of common functions used for enterprise Mac packaging with [Munki](https://www.munki.org/munki/).
 - [macos (joow)](https://github.com/joow/macos) - A ZSH plugin for macOS.
 - [macos (zshzoo)](https://github.com/zshzoo/macos) - ZSH goodies for macOS users.